Slavery and Human Trafficking Statement

 As a business, we’re committed to upholding the highest standards of probity, openness and transparency so we can provide the best service to our customers, protect our assets and reputation and safeguard public funds.

-In compliance with the Modern Slavery Act 2015, Merlin has a zero-tolerance approach to slavery, human trafficking, exploitation or corruption of any kind in the work we do, in the work our partners do and in our wider supply chains.
+In compliance with the Modern Slavery Act 2015, Bromford has a zero-tolerance approach to slavery, human trafficking, exploitation or corruption of any kind in the work we do, in the work our partners do and in our wider supply chain.

 We expect those we work with to have the same zero-tolerance attitude and approach and we would never knowingly seek to work with any organisation whose approach or practices were found to be incompatible with our own.